ndbharath/hugosite/content/posts/third_post.md

 asciinema: Records terminal output on command asciinema rec.

 Git: It is a version control system used to track changes in the source code.
-Git repository is the place where the snapshots are saved by commiting after sending to staging area.
-Branching can be used to test certain features without interfering with the main branch.
-Branchs can be merged with the main branch.
+Git repository is the place where the snapshots are saved by commiting after sending to staging afr